sous-chefs/openssh/README.md

 This means anything located in [sshd_config](http://www.openbsd.org/cgi-bin/man.cgi?query=sshd_config&sektion=5) or [ssh_config](http://www.openbsd.org/cgi-bin/man.cgi?query=sshd_config&sektion=5) can be used in your node attributes.

 * If the option can be entered more then once, use an _Array_, otherwise, use a _String_.
+If the option is host-specific use a `Hash` (please see below for more details).
 * Each attribute is stored as ruby case, and converted to camel case for the config file on the fly.
 * The current default attributes match the stock `ssh_config` and `sshd_config` provided by openssh.
 * The namespace for `sshd_config` is `node['openssh']['server']`.
 * Likewise, the namespace for `ssh_config` is `node['openssh']['client']`.
-* An attribute can be an `Array` or a `String`.
+* An attribute can be an `Array`, a `Hash` or a `String`.
 * If it is an `Array`, each item in the array will get it's own line in the config file.
+* `Hash` attributes are meant to used with `ssh_config` namespace to create host-specific configurations.
+The keys of the `Hash` will be used as the `Host` entries and their associated entries as the configuration values.
 * All the values in openssh are commented out in the `attributes/default.rb` file for a base starting point.